giselaortt/giselaortt.github.io/pages/travel.md

 ---
 layout: page
 title: Why are autistics weman at greater risk for sexaul violence?
-subtitle: and can we do something about it?
+subtitle: and how big is the problem?
 use-site-title: true
 bigimg:
 ---

-# Why is the risk of sexual violence so high for autistic weman and how big is the problem ?

 Evidence suggests that 9 in 10 woman with autism are raped throughout their lives.
 It is importat to note that this is just a survey done in France and not a proper scientific research.
 Surveys are a good way to have a sense on what is heppening on a given group on that period of time, but cannot be extended to other groups and times.